Fleckism/SecurityPlus/SecurityPlus/1B Security Control and Framework Types.md

 ### Center for Internet Security (CIS)

 The Center for Internet Security ([cisecurity.org](https://cisecurity.org/)) is a not-for-profit organization (founded partly by The SANS Institute).
 It publishes the well-known "The CIS Critical Security Controls."
-The CIS-RAM (Risk Assessment Method) can be used to perform an overall evaluation of security posture ([learn.cisecurity.org/cis-ram](https://learn.cisecurity.org/cis-ram)).
+The CIS-RAM ([[risk assesment]] Method) can be used to perform an overall evaluation of security posture ([learn.cisecurity.org/cis-ram](https://learn.cisecurity.org/cis-ram)).

 CIS also produces benchmarks for different aspects of cybersecurity.
 For example, there are benchmarks for compliance with IT frameworks and compliance programs, such as PCI DSS, NIST 800-53, SOX, and ISO 27000.
 There are also product-focused benchmarks, such as for Windows Desktop, Windows Server, macOS, Linux, Cisco, web browsers, web servers, database and email servers, and VMware ESXi.
 The CIS-CAT (Configuration Access Tool) can be used with automated vulnerability scanners to test compliance against these benchmarks ([cisecurity.org/cybersecurity-tools/cis-cat-pro/cis-cat-faq](https://www.cisecurity.org/cybersecurity-tools/cis-cat-pro/cis-cat-faq/)).